dariocostanzo/mcp-server/PROJECT.md

 - `process_query(query)`: The core function that:
   - Creates a chat message with system prompt and user query
   - Sends it to Ollama
-  - Analyzes the response for tool call patterns
+  - Analyses the response for tool call patterns
   - Executes RAG queries for financial data
   - Searches Financial Times if needed
   - Returns the final response